irismake/ESP32_Bluetooth_OTA_Firmware_Update/docs/en/api-reference/system/freertos_idf.rst

 - Each tasks is given a constant priority upon creation.
 The scheduler executes highest priority ready state task
 - The scheduler can switch execution to another task without the cooperation of the currently running task
-- The scheduler will periodically switch execution between ready state tasks of the same priority (in a round robin fashion).
+- The scheduler periodically switches execution between ready state tasks of the same priority (in a round robin fashion).
 Time slicing is governed by a tick interrupt.

 The ESP-IDF FreeRTOS scheduler supports the same scheduling features (i.e., Fixed Priority, Preemption, and Time Slicing) albeit with some small behavioral differences.

 Fixed Priority
 ^^^^^^^^^^^^^^

-In Vanilla FreeRTOS, when scheduler selects a new task to run, it will always select the current highest priority ready state task.
-In ESP-IDF FreeRTOS, each core will independently schedule tasks to run.
+In Vanilla FreeRTOS, when scheduler selects a new task to run, it always selects the current highest priority ready state task.
+In ESP-IDF FreeRTOS, each core independently schedules tasks to run.
 When a particular core selects a task, the core will select the highest priority ready state task that can be run by the core.
 A task can be run by the core if:

 - The task has a compatible affinity (i.e., is either pinned to that core or is unpinned)
 - The task is not currently being run by another core